Code-Institute-Submissions/get_booted/README.md

 - The website will provide the latest football boots with excellent prices.
 The website will allow users to register with the website and make purchases and store the order information.
 - The website will also have a blog where special promos, common topics, or reviews of equipment by celebrities are posted.
 - The site hosts a celebrity blog to help engage users and upsell products.
 Users can add comments to these blogs and update their entries if they realize they have entered a typo.
 Blog entries could also be used to announce special deals.

+## Testing Checkout Credentials

+**For checkout please use the following information below this is for testing purposes**** :**

+**Card Payments**

+Card number: 4242 4242 4242 4242

+Postcode/Zip &amp; CCV: please use type 4242 until you reach the end of the csv.

+Example Credentials of a user with past orders and a couple product likes/dislikes:

+- username: admin

+- password: Redman24

+**Disclaimer** – please be aware the website is used for educational purposes only.

+If the website does go live new images will be uploaded

+The information shown by users is for testing purposes and does not reflect the products in anyway